Learn how to setup a Digital Trust Service (DTS)

 - Select the Create button.

-- Select the Generate & Publish button.
+- Select Generate & Publish when you are ready.

 The VICAL is now generated and published, and a modal is displayed where you can:- Use the Download button to download the VICAL policy file.